Inauguration of Bongbong Marcos: Protests

-Duterte's inaugural ceremony
+Sara Duterte's inaugural ceremony

 The oath-taking of vice president-elect Sara Duterte was held on June 19, 2022, at the San Pedro Square near the city hall of Davao City, the first vice presidential inauguration to be held in Mindanao.
-Duterte scheduled her ceremony earlier so that she could attend Marcos' inauguration.
+Duterte scheduled her ceremony earlier so that she could attend Marcos's inauguration.
 She still assumed the vice presidency only on June 30 as per law.
 At Duterte's request, the oath-taking was administered by Associate Justice Ramon Paul Hernando, her former professor at San Beda College of Law.

 The event started with a Catholic Mass at Davao Cathedral presided over by Davao Archbishop Romulo Valles.
 The oath-taking of Duterte was administered by Justice Hernando at 5:13 p.m.
 PST (UTC+08).
 Her mother, Elizabeth Zimmerman, held the Bible, while her father, outgoing president Rodrigo Duterte, stood as witness.
 In her inaugural address, Duterte emphasized the importance of serving the country and national unity.
 She recalled her journey from being an aspiring medical practitioner to Davao City mayor and eventually vice president, and urged Filipinos to heed the call of public service.
 Duterte also highlighted the problems facing the youth and the role of families in education.
 She also called for unity to address the challenges faced by the country.

 Around 200 people attended her inauguration.
 Notable guests included the Duterte family, president-elect Marcos and his family, former president Gloria Macapagal Arroyo, and several senators and diplomats.
 Outgoing vice president Leni Robredo was invited but declined to attend as she was in her home city of Naga for the city's charter day.
 The ceremony ended with a "Musikahan: Pasasalamat" concert featuring Andrew E, Isay Alvarez, and Robert Seña.